Code of conduct | Chauffeur or tour guide, driver and taxi driver

 SHOPPING | Purchases and commissions from tourist shops:

 Drivers and Guides are not allowed to push people to shop whatsoever.
-However as good old practice for very long time, there is always shopping done in various tourist routes, If the traveller is interested though, Sri Lanka has wonderful Gem, jewelry, hand-looms, books and handicrafts and we find that most people like to do a bit of shopping along the way and take something home.
+However as good old practice for very long time, there is always shopping done in various tourist routes, If the traveller is interested though, Sri Lanka has wonderful Gem, jewellery, hand-looms, books and handicrafts and we find that most people like to do a bit of shopping along the way and take something home.

 - Always be courteous to all other road users.

 - Listen carefully to passengers, in order to find out their needs.

 - Accept all passengers, regardless of their race, religion, gender, age, disability, distance of journey, or any other factor.

 - Always transport guide dogs that accompany visually impaired passengers.

 - Offer assistance to passengers according to their needs (for example, getting in and out of the taxi, loading and unloading luggage, shopping, wheelchairs/ walking aids and prams) whether or not you are requested to do so.